stackerdude/watch_edition/Styling.md

 1. Open `client/src/app.scss`

-2. To give all pages a red background by default
+2. To give all pages a red background by default add the following code

         .page {
             background-color: red;
         }

 # Page specific styles